charlesmchen/TaoTeChing/README.md

   * The text is available online, though it is missing the very useful commentary and introduction.
   * This translation is based on the [Ma—wang—tui texts](http://en.wikipedia.org/wiki/Ma%E2%80%94wang%E2%80%94tui_Texts), a recent archaelogical find of early versions of the Tao.
 * Arthur Waley
+  * Waley has helpful notes around the wordplay, sayings, idioms and references in the text.
 * Witter Bynner
 * Roger T. Ames and David Hall
 * Ursula K. Le Guin